decwarorg/utexas/readme.md

 there's been a playable decwar, but it's a little different than the primordial utexas version. project utexas is about reconstruction of the original, converging nearer and nearer towards the primordial code and effectively going backwards in time. if a copy of the original code is discovered, it will hopefully match closely with the utexas reconstruction.

-meanwhile, it's a living time capsule of fifty year old hardware and software, completely open for explorations and experiments. it's a big, many layered, complex system, but given time and user feedback can hopefully converge towards modern standards of friendliness and usability. and it's standing on the shoulders of giants. here's some discussion around those giants, and what they mean for day-to-day life with project utexas. the four 'steps' referred to here are the step1, step2, step3, step4 of the [how-to](#how-to) below.
+meanwhile, it's a living time capsule of fifty year old hardware and software, completely open for explorations and experiments. it's a big, many layered, complex system, but given time and user feedback can hopefully converge towards modern standards of friendliness and usability. and it's standing on the shoulders of giants. here's some discussion around those giants, and what they mean for day-to-day life with project utexas. the four 'steps' referred to here are the step1, step2, step3, step4 of the [guide](#guide) below.

 step1 and step2. hardware. the hardware aspects are thanks to richard cornwell, and a useful entrypoint is rich's [pdp10 hardware repo](https://github.com/rcornwell/pidp10), and more broadly rich's [main hardware repo](https://github.com/rcornwell/sims). rich is a member of the [opensimh steering group](https://opensimh.org/about/). project utexas hardware can be a complex topic, as there were multiple generations of dec10 (ka, ki, kl, ks) and a zoo of attached devices. in a nutshell, it's useful to gradually become familiar with the hardware aspects of utexas. for digital systems, fifty years mean nothing, and at least in a digital sense the hardware is very 'real' and 'physical'.